nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

   How to use

-•	Provide input parameter and you will get
+•	Provide input parameter and you will get emails sent if multiple sms needed send array of emailids,asvalue of "Emails" parameter

 •	Example valid input request is as follows